scotty-james/Doggy-And-Soul--MS4/README.md

 ## Database Set Up / Models

-For the development of the project, [SQLite3](https://www.sqlite.org/index.html), [Heroku Postgres](https://www.heroku.com/postgres) was used for production.
+For the development of the project, [SQLite3](https://www.sqlite.org/index.html) was used.
+[Heroku Postgres](https://www.heroku.com/postgres) was used for production.
 There are a total of 7 models built to support the project, each one detailed below.

 ## <p align="center">Blog App